© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Denny Abbey is a scheduled monument protected by Historic England under reference 1012770.
 View the official record →

-Denny Abbey is a medieval monastic site located in Cambridgeshire, founded in the early twelfth century as a Benedictine monastery and later occupied by the Franciscan order.
+Denny Abbey is a Benedictine monastery founded in the early twelfth century in Cambridgeshire, which later became a Franciscan house in the thirteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012770.

 Denny Abbey is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012770.